apoishi/pixels-art/README.md

 - Checks if the other colors can be freely chosen.

-### 4 - Add a pixel frame to the page, with 25 pixels.
+### 4 - Add a pixel board to the page, with 25 pixels.

-- The "pixel" frame must be 5 elements wide and 5 elements long;
+- The "pixel" board must be 5 elements wide and 5 elements long;

-- The "pixel" frame must have the `id` called `pixel-board`, while each individual "pixel" within the frame must have the `class` called `pixel`;
+- The "pixel" board must have the `id` called `pixel-board`, while each individual "pixel" within the board must have the `class` called `pixel`;

-- The initial color of the "pixels" inside the frame, when opening the page, must be white;
+- The initial color of the "pixels" inside the board, when opening the page, must be white;

-- The "pixel" frame should appear below the color palette.
+- The "pixel" board should appear below the color palette.

 **What will be verified:**

 - Checks if the pixel board has the `id` named `pixel-board`

-- Checks whether each individual pixel within the frame has the `class` named `pixel`.
+- Checks whether each individual pixel within the board has the `class` named `pixel`.

-- Checks if the initial color of the pixels inside the frame, when opening the page, is white.
+- Checks if the initial color of the pixels inside the board, when opening the page, is white.

-- Checks if the pixel frame appears below the color palette
+- Checks if the pixel board appears below the color palette

-### 5 - Make each pixel frame element 40 pixels wide, 40 pixels high and delimited by a 1-pixel black border.
+### 5 - Make each pixel board element 40 pixels wide, 40 pixels high and delimited by a 1-pixel black border.

 **What will be verified:**

-- Checks whether the pixel frame has a height and length of 5 elements
+- Checks whether the pixel board has a height and length of 5 elements

 - Checks that 40 pixels is the total size of the element, including its content and excluding the black border, which must be created separately.